SimonIsCoding/darkly/flag01_Parameter_Tampering/Resources/README.md

 2. Open the web developer tools with CTRL + SHIFT + I
 3. Pick the 'Submit' button to inspect
 	You can see that the code is written like this: `<input type="hidden" name="mail" value="webmaster@borntosec.com" maxlength="15">`
-4. Remove `'hidden'` to let `type=""`, then make sure there is no more than 15 caracters in the input box
+4. Remove `hidden` to let `type=""`, then make sure there is no more than 15 caracters in the input box
 5. Click on Submit button

 ## 2 - Result